Complex regional pain syndrome: Prognosis

-The prognosis of CRPS is improved with early and aggressive treatment, with the risk of chronic, debilitating pain being reduced with the early treatment.
+The prognosis of CRPS improves with early and aggressive treatment, and the risk of chronic, debilitating pain is reduced with early treatment.
 If treatment is delayed, however, the disorder can quickly spread to the entire limb, and changes in bone, nerve, and muscle may become irreversible.
-The prognosis worsens with the chronic "cold" form of CRPS and CRPS affecting the upper extremities.
+The prognosis is worse for the chronic "cold" form of CRPS and for CRPS affecting the upper extremities.
 Inactivity of the limb following an injury, whether due to pain or recovery or, in some instances, psychological distress after the injury, can lead to deconditioning.
 The absence of movement contributes to muscle atrophy, swelling, joint stiffness and pain, and reduced circulation, among other processes.
 This sequence of physiological changes not only intensifies the symptoms of CRPS but is also associated with a less favorable prognosis.
 Some cases of CRPS may resolve spontaneously, with 74% of patients in a Minnesota study experiencing complete symptom resolution, while others may have chronic or relapsing-and-remitting disease.
-Once one is diagnosed with CRPS, should it go into remission, the likelihood of it resurfacing after remission is considerable.
+Once one is diagnosed with CRPS, should it go into remission, the likelihood of it resurfacing after remission is considerable, around 10–30%.
 Taking precautions and seeking immediate treatment upon any injury is important.